0x-Apollyon/SCH/README.md

 ### What is it ?
 SCH is a concept/protocol to conduct a digital handshake between two users/devices using their RSA keys

+### YOU MUST HAVE THE OTHER PERSON'S/DEVICE'S PUBLIC KEY TO VERIFY THEIR IDENTITY

 ### Technologies
 - RSA 4096 (Assymetric encryption and signing)
 - Crystals KYBER (Assymetric encryption and signing)